Gustaf Wrede

 Gustaf Woldemar Wrede af Elimä (28 July 1889 – 17 February 1958) was a Finnish Freiherr, engineer and businessman.
 He is best known for his contribution to Finnish tractor production.

 Wrede was born to influential Finnish industrialist Wrede family; his father Freiherr Carolus Wrede worked as manager in number of Finnish engineering companies.
 Due to his background, Wrede got a good education and subsequently a good position in his father's company, in which he designed Kullervo tractor.

-As manager of Ab Dalsbruk Wrede grew a hardy manager who saved the company from closure and developed the production.
+As manager of AB Dalsbruk Wrede grew a hardy manager who saved the company from closure and developed the production.
 During World War II Wrede led the nickel mining company Petsamon Nikkeli Oy.
 After the war he led the metal industry production for war reparations to the Soviet Union.
 As manager of Valmet, Wrede participated in developing of Valmet tractors.

 Early years and studies

-Wrede's parents were Freiherr, manager Carolus Wrede and Siri née Söderhjelm.
+Wrede's parents were Freiherr, manager Carolus Wrede and Siri, born Söderhjelm.
 His nickname within the family was Dutta.
-The affluent Wrede family had been involved in industrial development for generations already.
+The affluent Finnish-Swede Wrede family had been involved in industrial development for generations already.
 Carolus Wrede was the main owner of engineering companies Åbo Jernmanufaktur and Åbo Waggonfabrik.
-It was rather natural, that also Gustaf Wrede became oriented to engineering.
+It was rather natural, that also Gustaf Wrede became oriented towards engineering.
 He studied eight grades in Swedish-speaking Nya svenska läroverket in Helsinki.
 In 1907 he started studies in Technische Universität Darmstadt in Germany where he graduated in 1911 as Mechanical Engineer.

 Wrede's sister Siri married Wilhelm Wahlforss, who later became an influential businessman.
-Wrede and Wahlforss worked both as colleagues and later leading large competing engineering companies.
+Wrede and Wahlforss worked both as colleagues and later they both lead large competing engineering companies.